gaebar/sei-project-1/README.md

  - Git
  - GitHub

+ ### Install
+ This game uses vanilla javascript and ES6 Javascript modules.
+There is no compilation step, but you might want to install the eslint packages in order to lint the code and check for formatting errors.
+ ``npm install``

 ___

 ## Game Summary

-Eleven’s Game is a Stranger Things themed variation on the classic game Pac Man, where the user can increase their score by moving over points and avoiding the Demogorgons (ghosts).

-A one-player game against a computer AI which intelligently hunts down the player.
+Eleven’s Game is a Stranger Things themed variation on the classic game Pac Man, a one-player game against a computer AI which intelligently hunts down the player.
 The Demogorgons have full follow logic and will track Elevn down or run away after Eleven eats a powerup.

-//// A project built in just over a week, which was both the first game I had built and my first project using Vanilla JavaScript, having only been studying it for two weeks.
-Eleven’s Game is a Stranger Things themed variation on the classic game Pac Man, a one-player game against a computer AI which intelligently hunts down the player.

-A recreation of the classic game, where the user can increase their score by moving over points and avoiding ghosts.
-The ghosts have full follow logic and will track PacMan down or run away after PacMan eats a powerup./////

 ### Instructions & Game Controls
 Control Eleven with your keyboard (arrow keys) and save the humanity from the impending invasion of the monsters from the Upside Down world.